RetroGameCraft/GSpawn-Doc/GSpawn - Doc.md

 Clicking on a prefab library will update the Prefab Manager window which will show a preview with all the prefabs that exist in that library.
 You can select multiple libraries at once by holding down **[CTRL]** when clicking.
 The prefab manager will always show the contents of all selected libraries.

+---

+**Note: **It is recommended that you try to keep the number of prefab libraries under control.
+When you use **Undo/Redo**, the plugin needs to refresh the UI and this can cause small lags if the number of libraries gets too large.

+---

 #### Manual Library Creation

 You can also create libraries manually by entering a name in the bottom most text field and then clicking on the plus icon.
 In order to populate a library that was created manually, you must select prefab assets in the project view and then drop them inside the **Prefab Manager** window.